Street food: Asia

 The selling of street food in China stretches back millennia and became an integral part of Chinese food culture during the Tang Dynasty.
-Street food continues to play a major role in Chinese cuisine with regional street food generating a strong interest in culinary tourism.
-Because of the Chinese diaspora, Chinese street food has had a major influence on other cuisines across Asia and even introduced the concept of a street food culture to other countries.
-The street food culture of Southeast Asia was established by coolie workers imported from China during the late 19th century.
+In ancient China, street food primarily catered to the poor, although wealthy residents would often send servants to buy street food and bring it back for their meals at home.
+Street food continues to play a major role in Chinese cuisine with regional street food generating a strong interest in culinary tourism among both domestic and international travellers.
+Because of the Chinese diaspora, Chinese street food has had a major influence on other cuisines across Asia and even introduced the concept of a street food culture to various countries.
+The street food culture in much of Southeast Asia was established by coolie workers imported from China during the late 19th century.

-Ramen, originally brought to Japan by Chinese immigrants about 100 years ago, began as a street food for laborers and students.
-However, it soon became a "national dish" and even acquired regional variations.
+Ramen, whose predecessor was originally brought to Japan by Chinese immigrants in the late 19th or early 20th century, began as a street food for Chinese laborers and students who lived in Yokohama Chinatown.
+However, ramen gradually became a "national dish" of Japan and even acquired regional variations as it spread across the country.

 Street food was commonly sold by the ethnic Chinese population of Thailand and did not become popular among native Thai people until the early 1960s, when the rapid urban population growth stimulated the street food culture, and by the 1970s it had "displaced home-cooking."
 As a result, many Thai street foods are derived from or heavily influenced by Chinese cuisine.
 About 76% of urban residents in Thailand regularly visit street food vendors.
 The rise of the country's tourism industry has also contributed to the popularity of Thai street food.
 Thailand's 103,000 street food vendors alone generated 270 billion baht in revenues in 2017.
-Suvit Maesincee, Minister of Higher Education, Science, Research and Innovation, expects the Thai street food segment to grow by six to seven percent annually from 2020 forward.
+Suvit Maesincee, Minister of Higher Education, Science, Research and Innovation, expects the Thai street food segment to grow by six to seven percent annually from 2020 onwards.
 Multiple studies showed that contamination of food that street food vendors sell is at the same level as the contamination at restaurants.
-An estimated 2% or 160,000 vendors provide street food for Bangkok's 8 million people.
+An estimated 2% or 160,000 vendors provide street food for Bangkok's eight million people.

+The Arthashastra mentions food vendors in ancient India.
+One regulation states that "those who trade in cooked rice, liquor, and flesh" are to live in the south of the city.
+Another states that superintendents of storehouses may give surpluses of bran and flour to "those who prepare cooked rice, and rice-cakes", while a regulation involving city superintendents references "sellers of cooked flesh and cooked rice".

-In Delhi, India, it is said that kings used to visit the kebab vendors on the street, which you can still visit to this day.
+In Delhi, India, it is said that kings used to visit the kebab vendors on the street, which are still in operation.
 During the colonial times, fusion street food was created, which was made with British customers in mind.